- Modern styling with a generous range of on-board technology

 On The Road

-Mitsubishi engineers have worked hard to fine-tune the latest powertrain beneath the bonnet of the new Outlander PHEV and it has certainly paid off.
-The new 2.4-litre petrol engine produces 135PS which is an increase of 14PS over the outgoing 2.0-litre powertrain.
+Mitsubishi engineers have worked hard to fine-tune the latest powertrain beneath the bonnet of this Outlander PHEV and it has certainly paid off.
+The 2.4-litre petrol engine produces 135PS which is an increase of 14PS over the outgoing 2.0-litre powertrain.
 The torque has also climbed from 190Nm to 211Nm.
 In addition, the rear electric motor output has increased to 95PS and the drive battery gets a 10 per cent boost increasing the overall capacity to 13.8kWh.

 This translates into superior performance figures with a 0-62mph sprint time of 10.5 seconds and top speed of 106mph.